 Another thing I’ve been happy with – Avery makes a lot less noise when he digs to cover up his business now.
 My guess is that part of the reason why is because scratching against the liner is a lot quieter than scratching against the plastic of a litter box.
 Another part of the reason is probably due to the fact that there’s so much more litter.
 He ends up grabbing the litter when burying instead of scratching against the bottom of the box.
 The fact that there’s so much litter in there for him to use also means that he ends up in the litter box for far less time – something I’m pretty happy with.
 I’m a light sleeper, so it still wakes me up when he gets up in the middle of the night to use the little kitty’s room, but it’s less headache inducing than the old litter box was, he goes at the scratching for a lot less time, and I can fall back asleep quite easily (not enough noise to keep me awake, just to wake me up) once I realize it’s just the cat doing his business.

-Having the ability to keep the litter quite deep also means that there’s less smell – or at least to me there seems to be – than with a side-entry litter box.
+Having the ability to keep the litter quite deep also means that there’s less smell coming from the litter box – or at least to me there seems to be – than with a side-entry litter box.
 The cat pee is covered up almost completely – you can’t always tell if your cat’s done his or her business yet just by eyeballing it.
 I can often tell with poo, but again, not always.
 It just depends on how thorough my cat was.
 In a side-entry litter box, peering in, I could always tell if there was something to clean.
 There just wasn’t enough space for anything to be completely buried.
 Here there most certainly is.